TBS1996/TaleCast/README.md

 Talecast is available in the `Arch User Repository (AUR)` for Arch Linux users.
 You can install it using your preferred AUR helper, such as paru or yay.
 To install Talecast with paru, run the following command:
 `paru -S talecast-git`

+... if you have experience packaging for a package manager not listed here, it would be greatly appreciated if you add it and tell me about it!

 ## how to add podcasts?

 Some different methods:;